Aliases for TUB Gene

 GeneCards Summary for TUB Gene

 TUB (Tubby Bipartite Transcription Factor) is a Protein Coding gene.
-Diseases associated with TUB include retinal dystrophy and obesity and signet ring cell adenocarcinoma.
+Diseases associated with TUB include retinal dystrophy and obesity and obesity.
 Among its related pathways are Presynaptic function of Kainate receptors and Transcription_Transcription factor Tubby signaling pathways.
 GO annotations related to this gene include protein complex binding and G-protein coupled photoreceptor activity.
 An important paralog of this gene is WDR35.

 UniProtKB/Swiss-Prot for TUB Gene